Online Submissions

 Suggested materials:

-Volume: up to 2,000 words (all sections of the file)
+Volume: up to 2,000 words (all manuscript sections)

 This type of publication represents a brief report that may include:

-- preliminary study data with anticipated findings that warrant a more definitive study;
+- Preliminary study data with anticipated findings that warrant a more definitive study.

-- replication studies based on known protocols that partially complement previously published studies;
+- Replication studies based on known protocols that partially complement previously published studies.

-- studies on important topics that report negative results.
+- Studies on important topics that report negative results.

-Volume: up to 6,000 words (all sections of the file)
+Volume: up to 6,000 words (all manuscript sections)

 Suggested guidelines and materials: